 Source: FasterCapital

-No matter how on-the-go applications are for your users, the first stamp of digital credibility is a well-performing website.
+No matter how on-the-go your users are, the first stamp of digital credibility is a well-performing website.
 So, let’s figure out what is unique about these digital assets.

-• Higher Performance—For large businesses and enterprises with an international audience, it’s crucial to ensure that the website is fully functional.
-Withstanding high traffic, delivering glitch-free, immersive navigation, and meeting user expectations help prevent major revenue setbacks.
+- Higher Performance — For large businesses and enterprises with international audiences, it’s crucial to ensure the website is fully functional.
+Withstanding high traffic, delivering glitch-free navigation, and meeting user expectations help prevent major revenue setbacks.

-• Reliability and Security—Different server solutions and cloud migration, combined with database replication and fragmentation, help boost confidence in network security.
-Moreover, if anything goes wrong, the system immediately heals.
+- Reliability and Security — Server solutions and cloud migration, combined with replication and fragmentation, boost network security.
+If anything goes wrong, the system immediately heals.

 How to Build Scalable Websites: Best Practices